visopsys/grid/packages/website/docs/formula.md

 title: Formula
 ---

-You can `Bring your own` formula parser or use existing parsers like [Hot formula Parser](https://github.com/handsontable/formula-parser)
+You can use existing parsers like [Hot formula Parser](https://github.com/handsontable/formula-parser)

-To format a value in SpreadSheet Grid, you can try
+To format a value in SpreadSheet Grid, `formatter` prop lets you easily hook into the rendering output.

 ```jsx
 import SpreadSheet from '@rowsncolumns/spreadsheet'